-The left panel of \autoref{fig:gauss.mixture} compares the relative error of various density estimates to that produced by the EM algorithm.
+The left panel of \autoref{fig:gauss.mixture} compares the relative error of various density estimates to that of the EM algorithm as a baseline reference.
 The proposed methods enjoyed the least information loss for all but the largest sample size $N^*=500$ when EM method became the best.
-When testing sample size $N^* = 25$, on average, the information loss of proposed MAP and BLUP were 20\% less than that of RPP, and they were all at least five times better compared to the EM algorithm.
-Remarkably, this is achieved by only utilizing the first few components on average, as demonstrated in the right panel of \autoref{fig:gauss.mixture}, which shows that the proposed methods are effective alternatives to the EM algorithm which overcome local maximum issues by performing convex optimization within approximating exponential families.
-Remarkably, by using the proposed AIC method for component selection, the proposed estimates utilized more components as the size of fitting sample increased, suggesting that the AIC selection adapts to the increased complexity of the underlying family as unveiled by a larger sample.
-Indeed, the larger the sizes, the more representative the observations from a testing distribution will be for the Gaussian mixture density, which has 8 free parameters in our setup.
-By using more components, the proposed methods can accommodate the increased complexity shown by the data such as multi-modality, which would otherwise be hidden when fitting with a smaller number of components.
+When the testing sample size $N^* = 25$, on average, the information loss of proposed MAP and BLUP were 20\% less than that of RPP, and they were all at least five times better compared to the EM algorithm.
+Remarkably, this is achieved by only utilizing the first few components on average, as demonstrated in the right panel of \autoref{fig:gauss.mixture}.
+This shows that the proposed methods are effective alternatives to the EM algorithm, which overcome local maximum issues by performing convex optimization within approximating exponential families.
+In addition, by using the proposed AIC method for component selection, the proposed estimates utilized more components as the size of fitting sample increased, suggesting that the AIC selection adapts to the increased complexity of the underlying family as unveiled by a larger sample.
+Indeed, the larger the sample size, the more representative the sample will be for the underlying distribution, which has 8 free parameters in our setup.
+By using more components, the proposed methods can accommodate the increased complexity shown by the data such as multi-modality, which may otherwise be hidden when fitting with fewer components.